asyncapi/website/pages/blog/api-first-with-asyncapi.md

 If you still find confusing which one is a provider and a client just use this rule: it can be only one provider of a given message while clients of a given message there can be many:

 - If the provider is the producer, use publish section
-- If is the consumer use subscribe section.
+- If it is the consumer, use subscribe section.

 ## Events, Commands, and Messages